ufukpalpas/Horus/docs/index.md

 <p style="text-align:justify;">   In the 21st century, human-machine interactions were researched through speech.
 Unfortunately, these researches led to a dead-end "because the machine does not understand the emotional state of the speaker.
-Thus, researchers have introduced a newer research field compared to others, emotion recognition" [1].
-Emotion recognition is the process of identifying human emotion [2].
+Thus, researchers have introduced a newer research field compared to others, emotion recognition".
+Emotion recognition is the process of identifying human emotion.
 People can have various amounts of success in identifying human emotions.
 For computers, emotion recognition involves face detection that leads us to the computer vision area.
 Computer Vision is one of the most popular computer science topics of the last decade.
 New technologies of computer vision such as face recognition,